Chocolate Machines & Production Lines

 Available in a 20 kg tabletop model (TTWBTM20) for laboratory, recipe development, and small workshop use, and in the 50 kg floor-standing WBTM50 for artisan production and pilot plants.
 Optional accessories include mold vibration tables and enrobing belt attachments.

-View Ball Mill DetailsHigh-Capacity Chocolate Molding Line (Up to 500 kg/h)
+View Compact Molding Line DetailsHigh-Capacity Chocolate Molding Line (Up to 500 kg/h)

 The SML500 is a continuous molding line for industrial-scale chocolate bar and praline production.
 Depositing, mold vibration, mold handling, and tunnel cooling are synchronized in a single automated cycle — eliminating manual intervention between stages and maintaining consistent output weight and surface quality across extended production runs.